johnnyni2961/Frontend-Challenge-Fall2022/README.md

 Heads up...

-"apiKey" var should be assigned to apikey in "environment.ts" file  :)
+"apiKey" var should be assigned to OpenAI apikey in "environment.ts" file  :)